examLing/examling/HOWTO.md

 Using “Insert image in cell” is only for your viewing convenience.
 Behind the scenes, the cell still appears to be empty!

-In order to communicate to `rexamsll` which questions have the attached images, you need to type “0” in the “Image” column for every question that does *not* have an image.
+In order to communicate to `examling` which questions have the attached images, you need to type “0” in the “Image” column for every question that does *not* have an image.